-Megan McKinnon joined the staff of MNCASA in April 2007.
-Prior to that she worked as the East African language coordinator for an interpreting agency, and as an executive and editorial assistant at the St. Paul-based National Youth Leadership Council.
-Ms. McKinnon also worked for the Minnesota Senate and as an AmeriCorps VISTA with the Minnesota Literacy Council.
+Megan McKinnon joined the staff of MNCASA in 2007 as the Office and Systems Manager.
+In April 2016, she transitioned into her role as Communications and Resource Design Specialist.
+Prior to joining MNCASA’s staff, she worked as the East African languages coordinator for an interpreting agency, and as an executive and editorial assistant at the St. Paul-based National Youth Leadership Council.
+She also worked for the Minnesota Senate and as an AmeriCorps VISTA with the Minnesota Literacy Council.
 She is a graduate of the College of St. Catherine.

 Email Megan McKinnon.
 Phone: 651.209.9993 Ext.
 7440

 Caroline Palmer joined MNCASA in 2008.
-As law and policy manager she works to develop MNCASA’s policy agenda, provide technical assistance to member programs, organize trainings for criminal justice and social services professionals, and develop educational resources.
-Prior to her duties at MNCASA she was the Pro Bono Development Director at the Minnesota State Bar Association and a staff attorney at the Minnesota AIDS Project.
-Ms. Palmer is a graduate of Barnard College and Hamline University School of Law (where she is currently an adjunct professor).
-She also completed the Policy Fellows Program at the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.
+As Public and Legal Affairs Manager she works to develop MNCASA’s policy agenda, conduct legal research, respond to media, and oversee programs involving trafficking and the medical forensic response.
+Prior to joining MNCASA she was the Pro Bono Development Director at the Minnesota State Bar Association, Executive Director for LegalCORPS and a staff attorney at the Minnesota AIDS Project.
+Ms. Palmer is an adjunct professor of legal writing at Mitchell Hamline School of Law.
+She is a graduate of Barnard College and Hamline University School of Law and completed the Policy Fellows Program at the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.

 Email Caroline Palmer.
 Phone: 651.209.9993 Ext.
 7445